Skip to content

 Quick Answers

-We identify it during scoping and recommend either grade modification or landscape adjustment to achieve clearance before install.
+We identify it at scoping and recommend grade modification or landscape adjustment to open the clearance before install.
+It belongs in the written estimate up front.

-Sometimes — by lowering grade or installing a kick-out detail.
-It's harder than getting it right at install.
+Sometimes — by lowering grade or adding a kick-out detail.
+It's always harder and costlier than getting the gap right at install.

 Sources